 IC Solutions Debit Telephone Account

-IC Solutions offers another option for funding your loved one’s prison phone account that, like Securus, comes with a number of strengths and weaknesses.
+IC Solutions offers another option for funding your loved one’s prison phone account that comes with a number of strengths and weaknesses.

 As far as strengths, IC Solutions allows users to deposit money into their loved one’s account via online form, by phone, or by regular mail.
 For those who may not have access to a computer or the internet at all times, IC Solutions definitely caters to their needs.

-While the services we’ve discussed so far generally don’t focus on any one state per se, many states contract specifically with a third-party company that allows individuals to deposit money into their loved one’s prison phone account.
+While the services we’ve discussed so far generally don’t focus on any one state per se, many states contract specifically with a third-party company that allows individuals to add money to inmate phone accounts.

 A few examples:

-- Nebraska’s government partners with JPay for services related to sending money to an inmate
+- Nebraska’s government partners with companies for services related to sending money to an inmate

 - California’s government partners with GTL for all prison phone-related services